AGProjects/python-sipsimple/pypjua/applications/README.txt

 publish persistent information which remains active after the user agent goes off-line.

+mwi.py

-mwi.py Parses NOTIFY body with message waiting indicator information.
+Parses NOTIFY body with message waiting indicator information.
 Used for alerting the user about the presence of voice messages stored on the voicemail server.

+lookup.py

+General purpose lookup tool for various network resources like sip registrar, msrp relay, stun server, thor home node.

+bonjour.py

+Maintains state of online neighbours using multicast DNS technology.
+Used for zero-conf functionality on the local LAN.